 Weeton School is situated in pleasant rural surroundings on Weeton Barracks.
 Its location and the community we serve give our school a special character.
 We seek to meet the needs of all our pupils however long or short a time they spend with us.
-Being a Community Primary School, we welcome pupils from the wider community as well as children from Army families living at Weeton.
+Being a Community Primary School, we welcome pupils from the wider community as well as children from Service families living at Weeton.

-Weeton School was last inspected by Ofsted in January 2012, when the school was judged to be "outstanding" for the second consecutive time.
+Weeton School was last inspected by Ofsted in February 2024, when the school was judged to be "good" in all areas.
 As a school family - children, staff and governors - we are extremely proud of this achievement.
 The full inspection report can be found by going to our school website, which is full of information and news about Weeton School.
-Photos of school life are regularly added to the class blog pages.
-As you will discover, the idea of being a "school family" and a sense of belonging is very important to us.
+Photos of school life are regularly added to our social media feed on X. As you will discover, the idea of being a "school family" and a sense of belonging is very important to us.